faizanzafar40/Predictive-Analytics-in-Healthcare-for-Diabetes-Prediction/README.md

 python main_code.py
 ```

-This will run the main_code.py file with the default settings for all the parameters.
+This runs the main_code.py file with the default settings for all parameters.

 ## Citation